YinchaoHe/crawler_allrecipes/crawler_USDA/README.md

 This web crawler is only used for sr_legacy_food databse in USDA.

 ## Description
+- FDCID_1.txt and FDCID.txt: there are ingredient ids extracted from sr_legacy_food database.
-- sr_legacy_food.csv: there are ingredient ids in the files.
+- sr_legacy_food.csv: there are original ingredient ids of USDA.
 - crawler_excel.py: this is the core program to crawl information from the websites.

 ## How to use the code